Yowkees/keyball/keyball46/doc/rev1/buildguide_en.md

 ![75](images/yw075.jpg)

 Verify that text is entered into the text editor.
+If "N" key or "B" key does not work, just ignore it.
+After Keyball46 is completely built, this problem will be fix.
 ※ ~~Once the Keyball46 is complete, the USB cable should be connected to the side with the trackball attached.
 If you do not, the trackball will not function.~~ With the latest firmware, the trackball will function with the USB cable connected to either the left or right side!